I Know What You See: Power Side-Channel Attack on Convolutional Neural Network Accelerators: Threat Model

 \section{Threat Model}

-\textbf{Scenario:} We consider the adversaries come from the DNN accelerator design team or are insiders in companies hosting DNN infrastructures.
-At inference stage, DNN model designers usually deploy their trained model to a machine-learning service operator, such as BigML~\cite{BIGML} or Microsoft Azure~\cite{MSAZURE}, who possesses dedicated DNN accelerators for the inference operation.
+\textbf{Scenario:} The primary goal of adversaries is to recover the input that fed into a convolutional neural accelerator which contains sensitive private information.
+Instead of reconstructing the samples in the training set, the adversaries try to reproduce the online input when the neural accelerator is actually performing the inference operation.
+To facilitate the attack, we consider the adversaries come from the DNN accelerator design team or they are insiders in the companies hosting DNN infrastructures so that they are capable to monitor the power side channel.
+At inference stage, DNN model designers usually deploy their trained model on a machine-learning service operator, such as BigML~\cite{BIGML} or Microsoft Azure~\cite{MSAZURE}, who uses dedicated DNN accelerators for the inference operation.
 They may also put their models on computing platforms (e.g., Qualcomm's Snapdragon 835~\cite{QSSNAP835}) with DNN-accelerating hardware.
-In many privacy-sensitive applications, the inputs to the DNN accelerators are often protected with strict access control policies or strong encryption schemes.
-Thus, for attackers it is not easy to obtain the inputs directly.
-However, the side channels, especially the power side channel, are exposed unprotected to malicious insiders in the host of machine learning service and DNN accelerator design team.
-They are capable to access to the power side channel output via implanted Trojans or measurement circuits when the accelerator is actually running with real-world users' inputs.
+In many applications, for privacy concerns, the inputs to the DNN accelerators are often protected with strict access control policies or strong encryption schemes.
+For instance, they may adopt secure processors, like AEGIS~\cite{SuhCGDD03}, to keep the incoming data confidential both in memory and on the disk.
+Thus, for attackers it is very difficult to obtain the inputs directly.
+However, the side channels, especially the power side channel, are exposed unprotected to malicious insiders in the host of machine learning service company and DNN accelerator design team.
+They are capable to access to the power side channel output via malicious implanted Trojans or measurement circuits when the accelerator is actually running with real-world users' inputs.